USMC Enlisted Promotions Made Simple

 Marine Corps Enlisted Promotions

+The Marine Corps handles advancement based on its needs.
 Making advanced ranks in the Marines goes strictly by the numbers needed in the higher ranks.
-While there is no statutory authority to limit percentages in the ranks of E-4 and below, The Marines limit this on their own.
-In the Marines, E-4 have to earn their stripes and added responsibility, however the promotions to the ranks of E-2 and E-3 are pretty automatic barring any serious offense.
-Promotions to E-4 and above are competitive and are based on specific vacancies within the USMC MOS's (jobs).
+In the Marines, an E-4 (Corporal) has to earn his stripes and added responsibility, however, the promotions to the ranks of E-2 and E-3 are pretty automatic, barring any serious offense.
+Promotions to E-4 and above are competitive and are based on specific vacancies within the Marine Corps’ jobs.

 - E-1, Private, Pvt.